cskarthik7/Templates/README.md

-# encoder decoder of labels
+# Encoder Decoder of labels

 Encoder :